apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 Overview
 --------

-When apptainer ‘swaps’ the host operating system for the one inside your container, the host file systems becomes inaccessible.
+When Apptainer ‘swaps’ the host operating system for the one inside your container, the host file systems becomes inaccessible.
 But you may want to read and write files on the host system from within the container.
-To enable this functionality, apptainer will bind directories back into the container via two primary methods: system-defined bind paths and user-defined bind paths.
+To enable this functionality, Apptainer will bind directories back into the container via two primary methods: system-defined bind paths and user-defined bind paths.

 -------------------------